-Section 43 of Bill 63 provides that the chair may establish any rules, forms, practices and procedures required for the efficient and cost effective conduct of transitional matters.
+Section 43 provides that the chair may establish any rules, forms, practices and procedures required for the efficient and cost effective conduct of transitional matters.

-Sections 38(3) and 39(4) of Bill 63 create a "dividing line" concerning cases before the Review Board and the Appeal Division, with respect to those cases in which the tribunal has already completed an oral hearing, or has received final written submissions and commenced its deliberations as of March 3, 2003.
-Cases which had reached either of these stages by February 28, 2003 stayed with the Review Board or Appeal Division panel for completion.
-Cases which had not reached either of these stages were transferred to WCAT on March 3, 2002 for completion as WCAT decisions (to which no time frame applies).
+Sections 38(3) and 39(4) create a "dividing line" concerning cases before the Review Board and the Appeal Division, with respect to those cases in which the tribunal has already completed an oral hearing, or has received final written submissions and commenced its deliberations, as of March 3, 2003.
+Cases which have reached either of these stages by February 28, 2003, will stay with the Review Board or Appeal Division panel for completion.
+Cases which have not reached either of these stages will be transferred to WCAT on March 3, 2002 for completion as WCAT decisions (to which no time frame applies).

-Where written submissions had been completed and the case had been assigned to a panel of the Review Board or the Appeal Division, the panel advised whether or not it had commenced its deliberations.
-Where the panel advised that it has not commenced its deliberations before March 3, 2003, the case was transferred to WCAT for reassignment to a WCAT panel.
+Where written submissions have been completed and the case has been assigned to a panel of the Review Board or the Appeal Division, the panel will advise whether or not it has commenced its deliberations.
+Where the panel advises that it has not commenced its deliberations before March 3, 2003, the case will be transferred to WCAT for reassignment to a WCAT panel.

-26.20 Review Board Proceedings
+26.20 Review Board proceedings

 All proceedings before the Review Board on March 3, 2003 will continue to completion.
-WCAT's 180-day time frame for decision making does not apply to these cases.
+WCAT's 180 day time frame for decision-making does not apply to these cases.